diogoaurelio/schedoscopeWiki/Metascope-Primer.md

 Moreover,
 * an activity stream shows recent changes and discussions in Metascope;
 * a most viewed datasets view shows the most clicked tables;
-* one can tag tables as 'favorites' to define navigational shortcuts.
+* one can tag tables as 'favourites' to define navigational short cuts.

 ## User management
-Metascope implemens a simple user management.
+Metascope implements a simple user management.
 As an administrator, you are able to create, edit and delete users to administrate access and privileges.
 Furthermore Metascope comes with an LDAP integration: Check [the configuration](https://github.com/ottogroup/schedoscope/wiki/Configuring%20Metascope) on how to use LDAP with Metascope.

 ## View administration
 * **Invalidate and materialize views**: As an administrator, you are able to trigger Schedoscope invalidation and materialization commands from Metascope.